This post contains Amazon affilate links.

 Finding enough storage in children’s bedrooms can be tough, but if you buy furniture and accessories with storage in mind, you should be able to find plenty of storage for kids rooms.

-My daughters, 10, are twins and naturally enjoy sharing a room together.
+My daughters, used to enjoy sharing a room together.
+(They have since gotten their own rooms.)
 So, when I chose the children’s furniture for their room, I chose children’s furniture that would give us the most space as possible for storing their things.

 Their room is fairly large, but not that big, considering that we must fit two twin beds in there, a dresser, and as many places as possible to stash all their clothing and toys.